crquor/C_Utilities/README.md

     ```
     OR, Download the zip file and extract it

-2) Right click the "install.bat" file, and run it as an administrator.
+2) Right click the `install.bat` file, and run it as an administrator.
 This script will copy the header file (utilities.h) and library file (libutilities.a) to respective MinGW folders

-3) Copy "build.bat" file to your project directory
+3) Copy `build.bat` file to your project directory

 4) To compile the program,